Hunted (comics): Main plot

-Kraven finally lets Spider-Man from his bonds, but Spider-Man sees dead guards.
-Kraven meets Spider-Man and he slashes Spider-Man up with his knives.
-Kraven tries to get in Spider-Man's head by saying that it is his fault that the guards are dead, as Spider-Man was willing to risk Curt's life in order to be free.
-Kraven reveals that if Spider-Man kills Kraven, then the forcefield will be down as well as the Hunter-Bots being deactivated and Black Cat and Billy will be saved.
-Before Spider-Man blacks out, he remembers Mary Jane and starts beating up Kraven.
-Lizard saves Billy in the nick of time and briefly reconciles with Billy before wandering off allowing Last Son of Kraven to escape.
+Kraven reveals that if Spider-Man kills him, then the force field and the Hunter-Bots will be deactivated and Black Cat and Billy will be saved.
+Lizard saves Billy in the nick of time and briefly reconciles with Billy before wandering off, allowing Last Son of Kraven to escape.
 Spider-Man tells Kraven that he will never be like Kraven because Kraven will do anything to survive including killing his own kin like he did with Sasha, Vladimir, and Alyosha.
 However, Spider-Man counters that everyone needs some other person to support and care for another in order to survive.
-Kraven laughs and tells Arcade to deactivate the force field and the Hunter-Bots.
-This enables the Savage Six, Armadillo, Frog-Man, Hippo, Kangaroo, Owl, Panda-Mania, Puma, Scorpia, the Serpent Society, Squid, and White Rabbit to get out of Central Park.
+Kraven laughs and tells Arcade to deactivate the force field and the Hunter-Bots, allowing the survivors to escape.
 Kraven tells Spider-Man to save Black Cat and when Spider-Man hesitates, Kraven promises to never hunt again.
 Kraven goes to his casket where he retrieves the black Spider-Man suit and dons it once more.
 Last Son of Kraven sees "Spider-Man" and mistakenly kills Kraven, breaking his curse.
 It was said that Kraven must die by the spider and since Kraven wore the Spider-Man suit, this causes Kraven's "son" to kill him.
-At the end of the issue on the casket is a photo of Kraven and the Sons of Kraven all happy.